pwnesec/pwnesec/README.md

 The Lame Security Researcher
 ----------------------------------------------------------------

-- 👋 Hi, I’m The Lame Security Researcher
+- 👋 Hi, I’m Arham Khan also known as pwnesec
-- 👀 I’m interested in almost every lame thing
+- 👀 I’m interested in almost every field of hacking
-- 🌱 I’m currently learning about many lame security issues
+- 🌱 I’m currently learning about many other fields
 - 💞️ I’m looking to collaborate on lame things
 - 📫 How to reach me @pwnesec
-- 🌱 Total visits on my profile

 ----------------------------------------------------------------